 Clarence Buckingham's strong interest in art blossomed in the 1890s when he began assembling a collection of Japanese woodblock prints of exceptional quality and range, assisted by Art Institute curator Frederick W. Gookin and architect Frank Lloyd Wright.

 In 1914, his sister Kate Sturges Buckingham loaned his entire art collection to the Art Institute.
-She continued to acquire additional works and in 1925 she formally gave the prints to the museum, along with an endowment to maintain and expand the collection.
+She continued to acquire additional works, and in 1925 she formally gave the prints to the museum, along with an endowment to maintain and expand the collection.
 The Clarence Buckingham Collection originally contained about 2,500 works and has grown through purchases and gifts to more than 16,000.
 (It was also in 1925 that Kate razed the old family home on Prairie Avenue when she relocated to a spacious apartment on Lakeview Avenue on the Northside.)

 The lasting legacy of Clarence Buckingham, of course, is the fountain that bears his name in Grant Park.
-Officially called the “Clarence Buckingham Memorial Fountain,” the project was announced in January 1924, when the South Park board of commissioners voted to accept the gift, donated to the city by Kate in memory of her brother, Clarence Buckingham, and was thus constructed at a cost of $450,000.
+Officially called the "Clarence Buckingham Memorial Fountain," the project was announced in January 1924, when the South Park board of commissioners voted to accept the gift, donated to the city by Kate in memory of her brother, Clarence Buckingham, and was thus constructed at the cost of $450,000.
 Kate also established the Buckingham Fountain Endowment Fund with an initial investment of $300,000 to pay for a maintenance fund, for a total cost of $750,000.